palmerhq/radio-group/README.md

 ### `<Radio>`

-This renders a `div` and will pass through all props to the DOM element.
+This renders a `div` with a data attribute `data-palmerhq-radio` and all the relevant perfect aria attributes.
+The React component will pass through all props to the DOM element.

 #### `value: any`